nunomiguel22/Asteroids_SDL_Port/README.md

 Port/continuation of LCOM's project "Asteroids" for minix, based on the original 1979 game.
 This game uses SDL 2.0.

 ## Instructions:
-* config.txt contains the game settings in the options menu.
+* settings.cfg contains the game settings in the options menu.
-* To compile you need SDL 2.0 and SDL mixer installed.
+* To compile you need SDL 2.0 aswell as SDL mixer, SDL_ttf and SDL_net libraries installed.
 The ctpl library is also needed or you can alter the lines that make use of multithreading.
 * This game uses various free to use assets

 ## Game Demo: